-- Add chilli powder or chilli flakes if you like things hot.
+- Add chilli powder or chilli flakes if you like your food spicy.
 You could even add a can of kidney beans in chilli sauce to transform it into a quick and easy chilli con carne.

 - Swap the dried herbs for fresh herbs.
 Thyme and rosemary would work well.

-Store: Leftovers can be stored in the fridge for up to 3 days.
+Store - Leftovers can be stored in an airtight container in the fridge for up to 3 days.

-Freeze: Once cooled, place the mince in a freezer-safe container and freeze for up to 3 months.
+Freeze - Once cooled, place the mince in a freezer-safe container and freeze for up to 3 months.
 Defrost in the fridge before reheating.

 Dried herbs like thyme, rosemary and oregano are good with beef.
-Marmite is also a great flavour enhancer and is added to beef stews and recipes using minced beef such as bolognese and chilli.
+Marmite is also a great flavour enhancer (as is Worcestershire sauce) and is added to beef stews and recipes using minced beef such as bolognese and chilli.